Crime, mystery, thriller

 Murder in a grey world

-To others for whom this is no longer a startling idea, Martin Cruz Smith's Gorky Park stands today as a moderately competent crime thriller.
+For others, Martin Cruz Smith's Gorky Park stands today as a moderately competent crime thriller.

 Apart from the once-exotic environment, the mystery itself starts out enticingly.
 Three bodies with identifying features removed are found buried in snow near a skating rink in the titular park.
 Attending Moscow police investigator Arkady Renko finds state security are also interested in the case.
 He starts his local investigation in hopes of showing foreign interests are involved, which would allow him to turn it over to the KGB.
 But in a twist on the usual plot, the state police resist taking charge and are happy to let the local cop struggle along, though they keep careful tabs on his progress.